MileHacker Logo

 Accessibility Resources

-Travelers with mobility challenges should consult specialized travel agencies or online forums focusing on accessible travel inside Italy.
+Travelers with mobility challenges should consult specialized travel agencies or online forums focusing regarding travel for people with disabilities inside Italy.

 Information & Planning